Inside Soho House West Hollywood’s refreshed art collection

 Thursday 14 September 2023 By Anastasiia Fedorova

 This month, we’re celebrating 20 years of Soho House in North America.
 While the story started on the East Coast with Soho House New York, it certainly didn’t end there.
-Los Angeles has been a special destination since Soho House West Hollywood opened on Sunset Boulevard in 2010 (three more clubs followed: Little Beach House Malibu, Soho House Holloway and Soho Warehouse in Downtown LA).
-With a rooftop garden overlooking the Hollywood Hills, perfect for sipping your Soho Sunset, the club has become closely linked to the city’s creative scene and, more recently, Los Angeles’ stellar rise as the world’s new global art capital.
+Los Angeles has been a special destination since Soho House West Hollywood opened on Sunset Boulevard in 2010 (three more Houses followed: Little Beach House Malibu, Soho House Holloway and Soho Warehouse in Downtown LA).
+With a rooftop garden overlooking the Hollywood Hills, perfect for sipping your Soho Sunset, Soho House West Hollywood has become closely linked to the city’s creative scene and, more recently, Los Angeles’ stellar rise as the world’s new global art capital.

 In 2023, Kate Bryan, Soho House’s Global Director of Art, curated two entirely new collections for Soho House New York and Soho House West Hollywood.
 For the latter, she was set on reflecting the essence of the city through local art, focusing on artists born, based or trained in LA.